 "This is the boy I was telling you about earlier, Minerva," Albus said to the stern woman.
-"Gaara, this is the deputy headmistress and professor of Transfiguration, Professor McGonagall."
+"Gaara, this is the deputy-headmistress and head of Transfiguration and Gryffindor House, Professor McGonagall."
 Gesturing to his right, and to his left, "This is Rubeus Hagrid, keeper of keys and grounds at Hogwarts and, starting this year, will be teaching Care of Magical Creatures."
 The large man smiled warmly at Gaara.

 "I imagine you must be hungry," The elderly wizard commented, as he raised his hands and clapped them together, causing a variety of breakfast foods to appear on the nearest table, close to the front.

-Gaara eventually happily sat and ate the delicious food, being cautious when he first tried pumpkin juice to check for poisons.
-Although the food was good, so very good compared to the 'food' Sirius prepared for him, it couldn't hold a candle to his sister, Temari's cooking, back in Sunagakure.
+Gaara happily sat and ate the delicious food, being cautious when he first tried pumpkin juice to check for poisons.
+Although the food was good, so very good compared to the 'food' Sirius prepared for him, it couldn't hold a candle to his sister, Temari's cooking back in Sunagakure.

-The entire meal was eaten in silence, after which the sickly Professor Lupin walked in through the back entrance to the hall with a nervous smile on his face and sweat on his brow.
-Gaara assumed he'd gone as quickly as he could to explain Gaara's situation to Sirius and had, just as quickly, rushed back.
+The entire meal was eaten in silence, after which the sickly Professor Lupin walked in through the back entrance with a nervous smile on his face and sweat on his brow.
+Gaara assumed Lupin had gone as quickly as he could to explain Gaara's situation to Sirius and had, just as quickly, rushed back.